 If you can’t decide between a card that earns travel rewards or cash back, the Discover it® Miles card might be right for you.
 By offering rewards in the form of miles that can be redeemed as statement credits towards travel purchases, this card blurs the line between these two types of cards.
 (For each dollar spent, Discover it® Miles cardholders earn 1.5 miles in Discover’s reward program.
 Each Discover mile is worth one cent as statement credits toward travel expenses such as airfare, hotels, and car rentals.)

 Unlike some other reward cards, this card doesn’t come with a sign-up bonus, at least not in the traditional sense.
 At the end of your account’s first year, you will receive a bonus equal to all the miles you’ve earned in your account so far, effectively doubling your first year’s rewards.
-In addition, this card offers an annual statement credit of up to $30 each per cardmember per year toward inflight WiFi charges.

 As a travel award enthusiast, the major problem I’ve always had with choosing a no-fee credit card is that it rules out nearly all of the best travel reward cards on the market.
 And while there are a few no-fee cards that offer airline miles, the best travel reward cards offer points that you can transfer to several different frequent flyer programs.
 The Amex EveryDay® Credit Card from American Express is the only card that offers these type of flexible reward points with no annual fee.